mongodb/specifications/source/objectid.rst

 Random Value
 ------------

 A 5-byte field consisting of a random value generated once per process.
+This random value is unique to the machine and process.

 Drivers MUST NOT have an accessor method on an ObjectID class for obtaining this value.

-The random number does not have to be cryptographic, but SHOULD NOT be generated with a blocking PRNG (one that waits for more entropy to become available, if there is not enough).
+The random number does not have to be cryptographic.
+If possible, use a PRNG with OS supplied entropy that SHOULD NOT block to wait for more entropy to become available.
+Otherwise, seed a deterministic PRNG to ensure uniqueness of process and machine by combining time, process ID, and hostname.

 Counter
 -------